Italy Travel Guide

 So take your time and explore this travel guide.
 From our own personal experience, we’ve gathered plenty of tips, tools, sample Italy travel itineraries, and other advice to help you plan your dream Italy trip!

-Click the Icons to Jump to That Section
+Click Links Below to Jump to Sections

-Do they speak English in Italy?
+Do They Speak English in Italy?

 Italian is the official language in Italy and is spoken throughout the country.
 However, being that the country is so heavily visited by tourists from all over the world, English is frequently used in some of the most popular tourist area.